-All beaches are open and are accessible for exercise.
-Groups must be limited to no more than 20 and physical distancing of 1.5 metres must be maintained.
+All beaches are open.
+Groups must be limited to no more than 10 and physical distancing of 1.5 metres must be maintained.

 Can I go to the beach?

 Beaches are open for exercise, which includes surfing and swimming.
 Lifesaving clubs are closed and Life Saving Victoria (LSV) beach patrols have ceased for the season.
-Canoeing, kayaking, stand-up paddle boarding, rowing and surf skiing are also permitted, as long as physical distancing is complied with.
+Canoeing, kayaking, stand-up paddle boarding, rowing and surf skiing are also permitted, as long as physical distancing is followed.

-When visiting the beach physical distancing of 1.5 metres must be adhered to at all time and you must not gather in a group of more than 20 people.
+When visiting the beach physical distancing of 1.5 metres must be adhered to at all times and you must not gather in a group of more than 10 people.